rspock/Cv/README.md

 # Personal skills and competences

+### “Lonardo” Project, Apr 2007
+Moved to Ireland for working as a trainee at Intel Ireland

 ### National contest for high school, Catanzaro, Dec 2002:
 On 6 December 2002 I took part to a national contest for technical institute like mine.
 The contest was individual and at the end I placed fifth.